---Pushing for family and community oriented businesses on the St. Claude corridor and against more“convenience stores”,
+- Advocating for family and community oriented businesses on the St. Claude corridor and against more convenience stores

-–Coordinating directly with the NOPD 5th District to protect our neighborhood,
+- Coordinating directly with the NOPD 5th District on neighborhood safety issues

 Treasurer: Jeffery Chambliss

 Recording Secretary: Doreen Piano

 Finance Committee: Chair, Jeffery Chambliss

 Land Use Committee: Vacant

 What is now the Historic Holy Cross Neighborhood, originated as plantations in the early 1800s, with sugar as the main crop.
 The Holy Cross area, part of the Lower Ninth Ward, represents the furthermost eastward expansion of the City of New Orleans, along the Mississippi River.
 In 1849 the Brothers, Priests and Sisters of Holy Cross established an orphanage on land that was the Reynes Plantation.
 In 1879 they established a school to serve the growing diverse population.
 This population consisted of a mix of immigrant groups, native-born Americans, and included free people of color.
 This wide group of Germans, Italians, Irish and African-Americans established benevolent associations and mutual-aid societies to assist the many families who were struggling.